 |Zinc||3.64 mg||2.95 mg|

-Granola and oatmeal contain the same types of nutrients.
+Both oatmeal and granola contain the same types of nutrients.
 At first it’s difficult to determine which one provides a higher percentage than the other.
-This causes many people to ask, which is more healthier oatmeal or granola?
+This causes many people to ask, which is more healthier?

 Oatmeal is healthier than granola due to its fewer calories, sugar, carbohydrates and a higher percentage of protein and minerals.
-Oatmeal provides a higher percentage of thiamin, magnesium, phosphorus, iron, copper and zinc.
-Granola contains more calories, total fat and 1,950% more sugar than oatmeal.
+It provides a higher percentage of thiamin, magnesium, phosphorus, iron, copper and zinc.
+Granola contains more calories, total fat and 1,950% more sugar.

 In moderation granola is also healthy and contains many beneficial nutrients.
-Granola provides a higher percentage of B6, folate, riboflavin, niacin, B5, potassium and calcium than oatmeal.
+It provides a higher percentage of B6, folate, riboflavin, niacin, B5, potassium and calcium.

 Choosing one or the other may depend on your particular goal.
 One of these goals may be weight loss.

 Oatmeal is better for weight loss due to its fewer calories, total fat and sugar.
-Oatmeal contains 11% less calories per 100 grams than granola.
+It contains 11% less calories per 100 grams than granola.

-Granola contains more fiber than oatmeal.
-Granola provides 10.2 grams of fiber per 100 grams while oatmeal provides 10.1 grams.
+Granola contains more fiber.
+It provides 10.2 grams of fiber per 100 grams while oatmeal provides 10.1 grams.

-Oatmeal contains more protein than granola per serving.
-Oatmeal provides 13.2 grams of protein per 100 gram serving while granola provides 10.6 grams.
+Oatmeal contains more protein per serving.
+It provides 13.2 grams of protein per 100 gram serving while granola provides 10.6 grams.

 Granola is better for building muscle and athletic performance due to its higher percentage of carbohydrates and calories.
-The extra calories and protein contained in granola help to gain weight, muscle and repair muscle.
+The extra calories and protein help to gain weight, muscle and repair muscle.
 The extra carbs help to provide energy while lifting weights.

-Granola contains 73.6 grams of carbohydrates per 100 gram serving while oatmeal contains 67.7 grams.
-If you’re on a low carb or Keto diet, oatmeal is the better choice.
+Granola contains 73.6 grams of carbohydrates per 100 gram serving.
+If you’re on a low carb or Keto diet, oatmeal, which contains 5.9 fewer grams, is the better choice.

 It’s not always about the nutrients provided.
 Many times people choose one food over the other because of its taste or according to their mood.

-Since there are some similarities between the two, like both containing oats, many people wonder and ask, does granola taste like oatmeal?
+Since there are some similarities between the two, many people wonder and ask, do they taste the same?

 Oatmeal is blander and has less flavor than granola.
 Granola tastes sweeter due to the added honey.
 If the granola has fruit added it can taste fruity and sweet.
-Oatmeal’s texture is not smooth, but granola is harder and crunchier than oatmeal.
+Oatmeal’s texture is not smooth, but granola is harder and crunchier.
 Granola is drier than oatmeal which is more moist or wet.

 Granola has a sweet taste due to the honey and sugar added to its oats.
-Granola containing fruit tastes sweet and fruity.
-Granola’s taste will change depending on the ingredients added.
+The type containing fruit tastes sweet and fruity.
+Its taste will change depending on the ingredients added.
 Its texture is dry and crunchy and consists of small and larger clusters.

-I polled some of my readers and people in food groups I belong to.
-I asked, do you prefer the taste of granola or oatmeal for breakfast?
+To conduct original research, I polled some of my readers and people in food groups I belong to.
+I asked, which do you prefer the taste of?

 - 42% said they preferred the taste of granola.